 After 20 minutes, add the garbanzos across the top of the vegetables.
 Sprinkle generously with Dukkah.
 Roast an additional 10-20 minutes until vegetables are golden and fork tender.

-* Feel free to vary the nuts.
+Feel free to vary the nuts.
 I usually use almonds as I always have them in my pantry.
+I have used a mixture of what I have on hand including - pecans, walnuts, almonds, cashews.

 If you use red beets, you may want to toss them with a drizzle of olive oil separately to keep the red from bleeding on to the other veggies.

 I have done this dish with many different vegetables including butternut squash, sweet potatoes, swiss chard, etc. This recipe has my favorite combination, but you can use your favorites.
+We also love it with cauliflower.
 When I use swiss chard, I roast the ribs (after chopping) with the other vegetables, and add the leaves with the garbanzos and dukkah.